edoz90/AugmentedSSD/README.md

 <pre><code>cordova run android</code></pre>
 or
 <pre><code>phonegap run android</code></pre>
-This command looks for connected device, to run the application directly on the emulator (it will not works on it):
+This command looks for a connected Android device, to run the application directly on the emulator (it will not works on it):
 <pre><code>phonegap run android -e</code></pre>
 or the command with "cordova".